 After developing and reviewing more than a million computer-generated simulations, NREL identified four optional pathways looking at three possible levels of customer demand for each one.
 All were designed to achieve the 100% target by 2045 except for "Early & No Biofuels" which evaluated an accelerated target of 100% by 2035.
 As determined at the outset of the study, NREL did not make a recommendation on the best scenario or pathway.
-For further information go to www.ladwp.com/La100.
+For further information go to www.ladwp.com/LA100.

-LADWP is launching a new initiative with NREL, working with the stakeholder groups, to develop strategies so that the transition to carbon-free energy is fair and equitable to all customers.
+LADWP launched a new initiative with NREL in 2021 working with stakeholder groups to develop strategies so that the transition to carbon-free energy is fair and equitable to all customers.

-LA 100 Equity Strategies (LA100ES) is a two year study with NREL and UCLA to bring together community justice organizations and stakeholders in a Steering Committee to guide this effort.
-NREL and UCLA research is providing analyses to improve or expand existing customer energy programs as well as develop new strategies to foster equity, incorporating what community members themselves believe is needed to achieve a more equitable energy future.
+LA 100 Equity Strategies (LA100ES) was a two-year study with NREL and UCLA to bring together community justice organizations and stakeholders in a Steering Committee to guide the effort.
+NREL and UCLA research provided analysis to improve or expand existing customer energy programs as well as developing new strategies to foster equity, incorporating what community members themselves believe is needed to achieve a more equitable energy future.
+The study was completed in 2023.
+For additional detailed information go to page 14 in the 2023-24 Briefing Book